gregorkrz/jetclustering/README.md

 ## Training

+See mainly `jobs/vega/lgatr_training.sh`, `jobs/vega/transformer_training.sh`, `jobs/vega/gatr_training_vega.sh` - you might need to modify the slurm file a bit to fit the system you are running on

 ## Evaluation
 In order to move things faster, scripts to evaluate the trained models faster at a given ckpt are given.